Wanda Gág: Early years

-Following his death, the family was on welfare and some townspeople thought that Wanda should quit high school and get a steady job to help support her family.
+Following his death, the family was on county relief (what served for "welfare" in 1908) and some townspeople thought that Wanda should quit high school and get a steady job to help support her family.
 Despite this pressure, Wanda continued with her high school education.
 While still a teenager her illustrated story Robby Bobby in Mother Goose Land was published in The Minneapolis Journal in their Junior Journal supplement.
 After graduating in June 1912, she taught country school in Springfield, Minnesota, from November 1912 to June 1913.

 Art school

 In 1913, Gág began a platonic relationship with University of Minnesota medical student Edgar T. Herrmann who exposed her to new ideas in art, politics and philosophy.
 With a scholarship (and the aid of friends), she attended The Saint Paul School of Art in 1913 and 1914.
 From 1914 to 1917 she attended The Minneapolis School of Art under the patronage of Herschel V. Jones.
 While there, she became friends with Harry Gottlieb and Adolf Dehn.
 Her first illustrated book commission (as Wanda Gäg) was A Child’s Book of Folk-Lore— Mechanics of Written English by Jean Sherwood Rankin (1917).